 Use the technical categories included in this leaflet to indicate the category that best describes your abstract.
 A primary choice is required; however, a secondary choice is optional.

 Abstracts are evaluated on the basis of the information supplied on the abstract form in accordance with the following criteria:

-1. The abstract or poster must contribute to petroleum technology or be of immediate interest to the oil and gas industry, and should contain significant new knowledge or experience in the oil and gas industry.
+The proposed paper or poster must contribute to petroleum technology or be of immediate interest to the oil and gas industry, and should contain significant new knowledge or experience in the oil and gas industry.

-3. The abstract or poster may present information about equipment and tools to be used in exploration and production.
+The proposed paper or poster may present information about equipment and tools to be used in exploration and production.
 Such abstracts must show the definite applications and limitations of such equipment and should avoid undue commercialism and extensive use of trade names.

-4. The substance of the abstract or poster must not have been published previously in trade journals or in other professional or technical journals.
+The substance of the proposed paper or poster must not have been published previously in trade journals or in other professional or technical journals.

 Guidelines for Accepted Abstracts

-2. Authors of abstracts selected for the Conference Programme will be notified in early April 2011.
+- Authors of abstracts selected for the Conference Programme will be notified in Mid-September 2012.

 Manuscript: To be approximately 7,000 words in length, including figures, charts and tables.